 1969 - The Ralph C. and Evelyn Bryant House, aka Magnolia Cottage, aka Cypress House, aka Cedar House, 1500 Lake Dam Road, Raleigh NC.
 Commissioned 1967.
 Purchased by the City of Raleigh in 1983 as part of a park.
 Large photos by Rusty Long circa 2007; small photos by Harris at the time of construction.
 Available as a rental for weddings and meetings.

-1969 - The Harwell Hamilton Harris Home/Office at 122 Cox Avenue, Raleigh NC, aka Box on Cox.
+1969 - The Harwell Hamilton Harris Home/Office, aka Box on Cox, 122 Cox Avenue, Raleigh NC.
 Harris lived next door in the green bungalow during construction.
 He willed to the NCSU School of Design Foundation which sold it to Synergetics principal T. C. Howard in 1992.
 In 2002, it was bought by Natural Capital Investments as offices for Williard Ferm Architects.
 Top photo by Joann Sieberg-Baker.
-Small photos from Harris' slide collection.
-Bottom photo by Leilani Carter.
+Small photos from Harris' slide collection; bottom photo by Leilani Carter.

 1971 - The H. Stanley and Alice R. Bennett Residence, 107 Bowden Road, Chapel Hill NC.
-Sold to Peter Petrusz who destroyed the Harris house and built a Deck house.
+Sold in 1978 to Peter Petrusz who destroyed the Harris house and built a Deck house.
 Sold in 1992 to Maria Petrusz.
 Photos from Harris' slide collection.
 Sold in 2019 to Jean Zhuang and Ryan Evans.

 1971 - The Duncan Stuart (left) and Lanita (Pud) Stewart House, 6710 Leesville Road, Raleigh NC.
 Commissioned 1968.
 Stuart was a well-known professor at the NCSU School of Design, one of the original faculty under Henry Kamphoefner.
-Sold to Stephen Allen Maser in 1973.
-Sold to Indica Inc. in 1974.
-Sold in 1975 to Norman Eugene Bartholomew and Kathryn Bartholomew.
+Sold in 1973 to Stephen Allen Maser.
+Sold in 1974 to Indica Inc. Sold in 1975 to Norman Eugene and Kathryn Bartholomew.
 Renovated in 1983 by Thomas Crowder and Harris.
 Sold in 2023 to Jonathan and Julie Hamm.

 1972 - The Jonathan Brezin House, Shady Lawn Court, Chapel Hill NC.
 Unbuilt.